mgimon/Transcendence/README.md

 ###  MAJOR | A public API to interact with the database (2p)
 It has to have a secured API key, ratelimiting, documentation, and at least 5 endpoints.

+- Secured with API key authentication for all external requests
+- Rate limiting to prevent abuse
+- Comprehensive Swagger documentation at `/docs` endpoints
+- **20+ RESTful endpoints** covering user management and friendships

 Because creating an API was already a necessity, we thought that making it public, well documented and secure would be a plus that would help reinforce the structure we had planned.

 ##### Implementation
-We used Swagger to see and test that the endpoints worked correctly.
-Cléo worked on the user-service endpoints and Manu on the auth-service ones.
+- **Cléo** developed the user-service endpoints with database integration
+- **Manu** implemented the auth-service endpoints for authentication flows

 <br>